Get Schooled

 Research with your goals in mind

 As you begin to research community colleges near you, take some time to reflect on your academic and career goals.
 Attending community college can be a fantastic stepping stone to your future, so it's important to begin with some goals and plans in mind.
-It's totally okay if these change over time, but having a general idea of majors and careers that interest you can help you narrow down where you actually end up attending.
+It's totally okay if these change over time, but having a general idea of majors and careers that interest you can help you narrow down where you attend.

 • If your goal is to eventually transfer to a four-year college or university, consider the majors and areas of study offered at the community college you want to attend.
-It may be helpful to have a general idea of what you plan to study once you transfer to ensure that any prerequisite credits you’re taking in community college will transfer over.
+It may be helpful to have a general idea of what you plan to study once you transfer to ensure that any prerequisite credits you’re taking in community college will transfer as well.
 If you’re unsure of what you want to major in, that’s totally okay too!
-Many students attending community college typically complete all of their general education requirements (Psychology 101, Writing 101, etc.) before transferring and taking classes dedicated to their major.
+Many students attending community college typically complete all or most of their general education requirements before transferring and taking classes dedicated to their major.

 • If your goal is to receive a technical (trade) certificate or degree, consider which programs interest you.
 These programs are very career-oriented, meaning that your area of study can directly translate into your field of work.
-For example, if you study cosmetology at a local community college, your career field is more than likely going to be cosmetology as well.
+For example, if you study cosmetology at a local community college, your career options will be oriented toward the cosmetology industry.
 Do research on which community colleges offer which types of programs, as not all of them will have the same programs across the board.
 For example, if you know that you want to be an electrician, and a community college you're researching doesn't offer any electrician certificates or degrees, it's probably best to take that one off your list.

 • If your goal is to receive your associate degree and enter the workforce, spend some time researching which career paths you can pursue after graduating, as different fields will require different types of degrees.
 For example, many healthcare jobs will only require a high school diploma or associate degree, while teaching jobs will almost always require a bachelor's degree.
 If you feel confident about pursuing a specific career path, it's important to know ahead of time what steps you'll need to take to enter into it.